Back to Colorado

 Charitable Organization State Sales & Use Tax

-Charitable organizations are exempt from state sales and use tax.
-Under current law, the definition of charitable organization for purposes of state sales and use tax includes criteria that mirror the
+Under existing law, charitable organizations are exempt from state sales and use tax.
+The definition of charitable organization for purposes of state sales and use tax includes criteria that mirror th

 Taxes